 Before I glue the fabric pieces to the card I usually couch on threads and/or do bits of embroidery using either a machine or by hand.
 Once the fabric is glued to the paper it is stiff and difficult to stitch through.
 It can be done with the help of awl used to punch a hole for the needle to pass through, but I have found my process has developed stitching the fabric first.
 While I am at this stitching phase I add lace and/or other scraps of fabric.

+You can combine this technique with numerous fabric manipulation techniques such as pleating, ruching or fraying the fabric.
 Sometimes I add paper elements (such as can be seen in the image above).
-This piece is not on card but on heavy paper.
+This piece is on heavy paper.

-Then I have added a couple of coats of Gesso allowing the Gesso to dry in between layers.
+After glueing the fabric to the paper or card I let it dry.
+Next step in the process is to add a couple of coats of Gesso allowing the Gesso to dry in between layers.

-Next I then use watercolour paints, or inks to emphasise the texture.
-Usually there is two or three layers of thin paint.
+Once the gesso is dry I then use inks, acrylic or watercolour paints, to emphasise the texture.
+Usually there is two or three layers of thin diluted paint.
 If I get too heavy handed I wipe off excess with a a damp cloth.

 I use Gesso all the time in my journals particularly if the paper is thin or lacks tooth.
 For instance Moleskine notebooks have a fine smooth paper that take fountain pen well but have no real tooth for drawing but a couple of coats of gesso solves the problem.